kunstek47/oauth/README.md

 ## To run project:

 - in the terminal just enter *npm install* to install all dependency
-- after all modules are successfully instaled enter: *npm start*
+- after all modules are successfully installed enter: *npm start*

 This will run all servers simultaneously sooo you don't need to worry about anything.